SalmonMode/salmonmode.github.io/_posts/2020-12-16-prisoners-dilemma-in-testing.md

 Every new acceptance criteria that gets implemented into the product must always be maintained (unless the new criteria is to cancel out an old one).
 But with every new change, there's a chance for some unrelated feature to be broken unintentionally.
 This is what's referred to as a "regression", and "regression checks" are those performed to identify any regressions that may have ocurred.

 The responsibility for these checks, in a waterfall process, tends to go to the testers.
 But over time, the list of the checks that must be performed grows, and grows.
-It should be apparent that, eventually, the testers would have absolutely no time for anything other than just doing regression checks.
+Eventually, the testers would have absolutely no time for anything other than just doing regression checks.

 ### Automation

-Automation, to many, seemed to be the answer.
+Automation, to many, seemed to be the answer that problem.
 If the regression checks could be automated, then the testers wouldn't have to do them by hand.

 Of course, having the programmers write the code for these would slow them down when it came to implementing more criteria, so the responsibility for this is often passed on to the testers as well.

-So then, in addition to keeping pace with the programmers in regards to the checks the testers must perform manually, they must also keep pace with regards to automating those changes afterwards, and automating them would also likely be done at the most complex, time consuming, and brittle levels possible (i.e. API and UI).
+So then, in addition to keeping pace with the programmers in regards to the checks the testers must perform manually, they must also keep pace with regards to automating those changes afterwards.
+That automation would also likely be done at the most complex, time consuming, and brittle levels possible (i.e. API and UI).

 Some companies may go the route of hiring QA Automation Engineers (or another, similar title) so that they can focus on the automation (again, at the most complex, time consuming, and brittle levels possible) of already implemented changes, while the testers focus on verifying the new changes coming in.